+Planning for a possible economics major.
 Given the hierarchical structure of the economics major, students considering the economics major should try to start with ECON 110 during their first year.
-Since ECON 255 requires a prior statistics course (preferably STAT 201 but STAT 101 is acceptable), possible economics majors should complete the statistics requirement relatively early in their college careers.
-Students considering the economics major should avoid enrolling in STAT 202 and instead take ECON 255 or talk to a faculty member in the department for curricular advice.
+Since ECON 255 requires a prior statistics course (STAT 161, 201 or 202), prospective economics majors should complete the statistics requirement relatively early in their college careers.
 Since the 400-level electives typically require at least two of the intermediate core courses (ECON 251, 252, or 255), students are strongly encouraged to complete the core courses by the end of junior year.
-We prefer that the three intermediate core classes be taken at Williams so students planning on studying abroad as juniors should aim to complete these courses before departure if possible.
+We prefer that the three intermediate core classes be taken at Williams, so students planning on studying abroad as juniors should aim to complete these courses before departure if possible.

-Except for those receiving AP, IB, or A-level credit, nine courses are required for the economics major.
+Except for those receiving AP, IB, or A-level credit (see below), nine courses are required for the economics major.
 These are:

 Passing the quantitative studies exam or the equivalent is a prerequisite for both classes.
 Both are suitable for non-majors.
 Electives numbered 200-299 will require one or both as prerequisites.

-• Economics 251 Price and Allocation Theory.
-Prerequisites: MATH 103 and ECON 110
+Economics 251 Price and Allocation Theory.
+Prerequisites: differential calculus (MATH 130 or equivalent) and ECON 110

-• Economics 255 Econometrics.
-Prerequisites: MATH 103 plus either STAT 101 or 201.
+Economics 255 Econometrics.
+Prerequisites: differential calculus (MATH 130 or equivalent) plus either STAT 161, 201 or 202.
+STAT 101 will also serve as a prerequisite, but only if taken prior to the fall of 2018.
 The combination of STAT 201 and 346 will satisfy the ECON 255 major requirement, although not all upper-level electives and seminars accept STAT 201/346 as a prerequisite in lieu of ECON 255.
 POEC 253 may not substitute for ECON 255 in fulfilling the major requirements, although some electives may accept POEC 253 as a prerequisite in lieu of ECON 255.

 The three core classes may be taken in any order.
 All of the 300- and 400-level electives will require at least one of the core classes, and many of the 400-level seminars require ECON 255.

 Students must complete at least four economics electives in addition to the introductory and core classes listed above.
-At least two must be advanced electives numbered 350 to 395.
-At least one must be a seminar numbered 450-480, and a second seminar may be taken in lieu of a 300-level elective.
-Enrollment preference for 400-level classes is given to those who have not already taken a seminar.
-Note that some of the advanced electives may have specific requirements beyond the core economics courses and MATH 103.
-Juniors and seniors majoring in Economics or Political Economy may, with the permission of the instructor, enroll in 500-level graduate courses given by the Center for Development Economics.
-These courses can substitute for advanced electives numbered 350-395, unless otherwise noted in the course description.
+At least two must be advanced electives numbered 300 to 395.
+At least one must be a seminar numbered 450-480.
+A second seminar may be taken in lieu of a 300-level elective.
+Enrollment preference for 400-level classes is given to seniors who have not already taken a seminar.
+Note that some of the advanced electives may have specific requirements beyond the core economics courses and MATH 130.
+With the permission of the instructor, undergraduates may enroll in 500-level graduate courses given by the Center for Development Economics.
+These courses can substitute for advanced electives numbered 300-395, unless otherwise noted in the course description.